-It's likely you are familiar with the parties taking part in the transaction.
-The real estate agent is the most recognizable entity in the transaction.
-Next, the bank provides the money necessary to finance the exchange.
-The title company sees to it that all aspects of the exchange are completed and that a clear title transfers from the seller to the buyer.
+Most of the participants are very familiar.
+The real estate agent is the most familiar entity in the exchange.
+Next, the lender provides the financial capital needed to bankroll the transaction.
+And the title company sees to it that all areas of the transaction are completed and that a clear title transfers from the seller to the purchaser is the title company.

-Our first task at Evelyn Donica Appraisals is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the condition a typical buyer would expect them to be.
-To make sure the stated square footage is accurate and describe the layout of the property, the inspection often entails creating a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a reasonable person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often includes a sketch of the house, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

 This is where the appraiser analyzes information on local construction costs, labor rates and other elements to derive how much it would cost to construct a property similar to the one being appraised.
 This figure usually sets the upper limit on what a property would sell for.
-It's also the least used method.
+The cost approach is also the least used predictor of value.

 Paired Sales Analysis

 Appraisers are intimately familiar with the subdivisions in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.